undergrad-partner-school

 Having an understanding of the anticipated earnings after completing your education can be important in evaluating if a certain institution is compatible with your professional goals.

-Students who find employment within six months of graduating can expect an average base annual starting salary of 33,666 USD.
+Within six months of graduation, this school's students can expect an average base annual starting salary of 33,666 USD.

 $33,666